Updated December 30, 2020

 This is in contrast to other dimensions such as Introspectiveness, Defensiveness, Narcissism, etc., where one is consistently somewhere on the dimension, independent of the situation.
 With the Need for Certainty an individual may tolerate ambiguity and uncertainty about most issues; yet engage in Closed-Circuit Thinking about others.
 A rigorously empirical, critically thinking scientist can simultaneously hold very traditional religious views about the nature of the Universe.
 A person may be very open-minded about new experiences yet rigidly closed-minded about a personal food orientation, e.g., veganism, gluten-free, etc.

 It’s tempting to believe that people using Closed-Circuit Thinking may not be too bright.
 This would be a mistake.
 Research going as far back as the early 1960’s consistently shows that there isn’t any correlation between intelligence and Closed-Circuit Thinking .
 Some very smart and successful people hold very illogical and indefensible beliefs.
-There is still, after all, a Flat Earth Society of some 500 members in the West, which supports its views with “scientific” evidence.
+There is still, after all, a Flat Earth Society with hundreds of thousands of social media followers, which supports its views with “scientific” evidence.

 Closed-Circuit Thinking is a result of the interplay between perceived personal vulnerability and how individuals understand and accept truth.